 Who would I be reporting to if I got the job?

 Can you tell me more about the kind of people you’re looking for?

 Is there a position description I can look at?

-Put your name and contact details at the top of your cover letter.
-You don't have to give your postal address, but you do need to include your email and phone number.
-Make sure you'll be able to answer the number you give.
-Your email address should create a professional impression.
-Don't use an email address like firstname.lastname@example.org.
+Put your name and contact details at the top of the cover letter.
+You don’t have to give your postal address, but you do need to include your email and phone number.
+Make sure you’ll be able to answer the phone number you give.

 At the start of your cover letter, explain which job you’re applying for.
 You can either do this on a line by itself, eg, Application for Stock Controller position”) or in the opening paragraph.